 Ranged Emergency Weapon: Downplayed with the pistols.
 Despite being outclassed by primary weapons, they're rather decently accurate, damaging and fast-firing unless you're incapacitated.

 Rare Guns: The Desert "Cobra", SPAS-12 and SCAR-L in Left 4 Dead 2.
-The starting pistol, a SIG Sauer P220, is also stated in the commentary to be extensively customizednote overall a P220 with the barrel and slide of the compact P228, and a custom two-tone finish, as is the Glock.
+The starting pistol, a SIG Sauer P220, is also stated in the commentary to be extensively customizednote overall a P220 with the barrel and slide of the compact P228, and a custom two-tone finish, as is the Glocknote size of the Glock 17, with the slide's front end and the grip based on the subcompact Glock 26.

 Shooting Gallery: In Left 4 Dead 2's "Dark Carnival" campaign, you can stop to participate in a shooting gallery whose prize is a lawn gnome; carrying the gnome through the end of the campaign nets you an achievement.